 8. A person should not be surprised if they are arrested by a police officer that they are videotaping.
 Many police officers are uncomfortable with being videotaped.
 While this is an illegal arrest, where there is no criminal activity, this does happen.
 If it does, remain calm and exercise your right to remain silent.
 Ask to speak with a lawyer.

 Additionally, if you secretly film a police officer, you will be in violation of California Penal Code Section 647.
 This law states that videotaping a police officer with a concealed camera is a misdemeanor and carries with it up to one year in the county jail and fines of up to $1000.
+When it comes to audio recording, (or video recording specifically for audio) California is a “two-party” consent state which means it’s illegal to audio record a conversation without all parties consenting.

 The Law is on Your Side – The law clearly states that if you follow proper protocol, you may videotape police legally.
 Therefore, if you are stopped for questioning for any reason by a police officer in the state of California you have a right to videotape the interaction as long as you follow the legal guidance listed above.